vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 Our core service is the Mastodon platform located at [vmst.io](https://vmst.io).

 [Digital Ocean](https://www.digitalocean.com) is our primary hosting provider for this service.
-Our primary data centers are TOR1 and NYC3.
+Our primary data centers are TOR1 and NYC3, with Toronto holding the bulk of the workloads and New York for the object store and this site.

 ### Mastodon Components